 A right-of-way agreement and a proportionate share agreement are required to address the impacts of the project.
 On March 1, 2023, the Roadway Agreement Committee (RAC) discussed the proposed Right-of-Way and Proportionate Share Agreement for Village at Avalon, RAG-23-01-005, entailing the conveyance of 30 feet of right-of-way for the above-discussed improvements to Avalon Road and establishing the terms of the owner's proportionate share payment and receipt of impact fee credits.
-The agreement received approval from the RAC, subject to final review of changes/corrections discussed at the meeting.
+The RAC recommended approval of the agreement, subject to final review of the changes/corrections discussed at the meeting.
 Per the RAC, the finalized agreement must be approved by the Board of County Commissioners prior to County approval of the initial Development Plan (DP) for the proposed 296 multi-family residential units.